Manlius Pebble Hill Model United Nations

 Sources such as BBC, the New York Times, the Guardian, and al-Jazeera (which can be very helpful if you are representing a Middle Eastern nation) are credible sources that provide general overviews of the topics.
 For a more in-depth look at the topics, we recommend reading reports from various UN bodies relating to the topic, along with reports by think tanks, such as the Council on International Relations, and non-governmental organizations (NGOs).
 Another tip for researching is control-f, a tool that allows you to search specific keywords related to your topic in a large document or pdf.

-A note on Wikipedia use: delegates should not use Wikipedia as their primary source of information.
+A note on Wikipedia: Delegates should not use Wikipedia as their primary source of information.
 However, Wikipedia can be useful for obtaining external links that are often very valuable sources of information on the topic.

 Writing and Resolution Guidelines, Committee Procedure

 Devising solutions to complicated world issues is difficult enough, but writing a correctly formatted resolution is a whole other matter.
-Below are helpful links regarding resolution writing.
+Click on the link below for the MPHMUN Delegate Prep guide.

 MPHMUN Handbook